 Patent searches require you to search different databases or specialized libraries to see whether there are any identical, similar, or partly similar inventions to your invention.
 A preliminary search on your own can save you money and be brought to an intellectual property attorney or agent.

-In order to do a preliminary search, you need to understand the patent classification system, not just do a search on the Internet.
-Patents are organized in databases by class and subclass of invention, which allows you to look at patents in the same field or class as your invention.
+In order to do a preliminary search, you need to understand the patent classification system, not just do a search on the internet.
+Patents are organized in databases based on common subject matter, which allows you to look at patents in the same field or class as your invention.

-You can start by brainstorming terms that describe your invention in order to locate the initial class or subclass in the Index to the U.S. Patent Classification (USPC).
+The USPTO continues to use U.S. Patent Classification (USPC) for classifying design and plant patents.
+To conduct a preliminary search for a design or plant patent, you can brainstorm terms that describe your invention to locate the initial class or subclass in the Index to the U.S. Patent Classification System.
 Next, you can verify their relevancy by using U.S. Patent Classification Schedules and confirm the scope of the subclass by using the U.S. Patent Classification Definitions.
 You can retrieve the complete patent documents and published applications in the Patents Full-Text and Applications Full-Text databases.

 You should also search non-patent literature, like magazines, trade paper articles, and online international patent documents.
 Just because nobody else is selling the invention does not mean that the product does not exist.
 This is why it can be important to retain a patent attorney or agent as soon as you reduce the idea for your invention to an enabled, workable form.
 If you need to disclose your idea to another person in order to reduce your idea to a workable form, you should only disclose it under a confidentiality agreement.